How Much Is My Old Painting Worth? Research, Appraise, and Sell

 An artwork made using pastels is called a pastel (or a pastel drawing or pastel painting).

 The two most commonly found forms of pastel drawing are made using either soft pastels, which have often have a chalky, dusty appearance, and oil pastels which are shinier, smudgier, and often bolder in colour.

-Pastels are generally more delicate than paintings or other forms of drawing, and need to be handled with great care.
-Soft pastel drawings can shed dust long after they are first produced, and should always be stored upright.
-A professionally framed pastel will normally have a spacer between it and the mount, to allow for any loose dust to settle out of sight.
+Pastels are generally more delicate than paintings or other forms of drawing and need to be handled with great care.
+Soft pastel drawings can shed dust long after they are first produced and should always be stored upright.
+A professionally framed pastel will normally have a spacer between it and the mount to allow any loose dust to settle out of sight.
 The spacer will only be very thin, so you might not notice it immediately, but if your pastel drawing does have one, it's a sign that the picture was considered worth giving extra attention.

 Pastel drawings by the right artist will often be more highly prized than ordinary drawings, or indeed, watercolours.

 The most famous auction houses in the world are probably Sothebys and Christies.
-You might also have heard of Bonhams, or DuMouchelles, or Susanins, but aside from the big boys of the auction world, there are any number of small, local salerooms who will be happy to dispose of your treasures.
+You might also have heard of Bonhams, or DuMouchelles, or Susanins.
+But aside from these big boys of the auction world, there are any number of small, local salerooms who will be happy to dispose of your treasures.